 I have some money to put down, should I do a conventional loan instead?
 J. Levy – Atlanta, GA

 USDA and VA are the only two mortgage programs in Florida that offer 100% financing with no down payment.
 With that said, the VA loan is (financially speaking) the better option assuming you have VA benefits.
 Both loan programs require a one-time funding fee – 1% for USDA, 2.15% for VA.
 However, the USDA mortgage also requires monthly mortgage insurance (PMI) of .50% of the loan amount.
 The VA loan does not have monthly mortgage insurance.
 As a result, the VA loan will save home buyers about $41.00 per month on a $100,000 home.
 Obviously more savings for higher loan amounts.

 I keep reading about a $36,000 entitlement, what is this?
 D. Farrell – Nashville, TN

 Your VA loan entitlement is the amount that the VA will guarantee for your loan to the lender. $36,000 is the maximum entitlement and with this entitlement, the VA will guarantee a mortgage up to the county loan limit, which is $417,000 in most locations in Florida, some counties higher.
 Special VA Jumbo loan options are also available for high-cost locations.

 Should I find a house first before getting pre-approved for my VA loan?
 K. Clay – Tampa, FL

 How long does the VA loan application process take?
 V. Hernandez – Orlando, FL

 It only takes about 10 min for a borrower to complete the VA loan application.
-During the application the loan officer will ask some questions about employment history, assets, savings, living history, etc. Once the application is complete the loan officer will review your credit, employment, and income to ensure you application meets the VA guidelines.
+During the application, the loan officer will ask some questions about employment history, assets, savings, living history, etc. Once the application is complete the loan officer will review your credit, employment, and income to ensure your application meets the VA guidelines.
 The lender will generally have everything complete the same day you apply!
 Call us at 800-691-8826 or submit the quick request form on the right side of this page to get started →